-In recognising the importance of residential gardens to the character of Cranleigh and its local biodiversity, new developments should:
+Development proposals should respond positively to the importance of residential gardens to the character of Cranleigh and its local biodiversity.
+Where it is practicable to do so, and as appropriate to their scale, nature and location, development proposals should:

-- A. Provide private rear gardens for individual dwelling houses that should, where possible, be at least 10m in depth and the width of the dwelling and should be in keeping with the surrounding area.
+- A. Provide private rear gardens for individual dwelling houses that should be at least 10m in depth and the width of the dwelling and should be in keeping with the surrounding area.
 This is particularly important for larger dwellings of at least 3 bedrooms. - B. All flatted buildings should include an area of amenity space for all occupants within the curtilage of the building.
 This may be in the form of outdoor private space for ground floor accommodation, balconies for accommodation above ground floor level, or communal amenity space. - C. Take opportunities to incorporate permanent design features which encourage wildlife and biodiversity to thrive. - D. Ensure that all dwellings, including blocks of flats, have an area of landscaping including traditional hedging or shrubs to the front of the property to encourage wildlife and to screen the boundaries of car parking areas. - E. Provide hedging consisting of indigenous species at the rear boundary of all dwellings and in particular where the boundary is adjacent to open countryside. - F. Ensure that any new areas of play are of an inclusive design and have an appropriate maintenance scheme in place in perpetuity.